jaspector

 For OSSF work, installer must request OSSF inspection at least five working days before the system will be ready.

-Typical inspection sequence: Typical sequence: confirm the site is unincorporated, determine whether floodplain review is needed, if septic is needed obtain ANRA Permit to Construct, install the system, request ANRA closing inspection, receive ANRA License to Operate after satisfactory inspection.
+Typical sequence: Typical sequence: confirm the site is unincorporated, determine whether floodplain review is needed, if septic is needed obtain ANRA Permit to Construct, install the system, request ANRA closing inspection, receive ANRA License to Operate after satisfactory inspection.

-Do I need a building permit in unincorporated Shelby County, TX?
+01 Do I need a building permit in unincorporated Shelby County, TX?

 No public Shelby County general building permit requirement exists for ordinary construction in unincorporated areas.
 ANRA requires OSSF permitting for applicable on-site sewage facilities.
 Floodplain review may apply in mapped flood hazard areas.

-How do I apply for a building permit in unincorporated Shelby County, TX?
+02 How do I apply for a building permit in unincorporated Shelby County, TX?

-1. Verify the parcel is outside all municipal limits and therefore in unincorporated Shelby County.
+To apply for a building permit in unincorporated Shelby County, TX, follow these steps: 1.
+Verify the parcel is outside all municipal limits and therefore in unincorporated Shelby County.
 2. Do not assume a general county building permit is required.
 No clearly documented public Shelby County general building-permit program was found.
 3. If the project involves an on-site sewage facility, follow the ANRA OSSF process and obtain a Permit to Construct before installation, alteration, repair, extension, or operation.
 4. If the site may be in a mapped flood hazard area, contact Shelby County Emergency Management (county floodplain contact per FEMA/TWDB report).
 5. If the tract needs a new situs address, coordinate with Shelby County 9-1-1 Addressing through county offices.
 6. If access to a county road, subdivision platting, utility extension, or state highway access is involved, confirm whether separate county, utility, or TxDOT approvals are required.

-How long does it take to get a building permit in unincorporated Shelby County, TX?
+03 How long does it take to get a building permit in unincorporated Shelby County, TX?

-How do I schedule a building inspection in unincorporated Shelby County, TX?
+04 How do I schedule a building inspection in unincorporated Shelby County, TX?

-Inspections can be scheduled via: For OSSF work, installer must request closing inspection.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Shelby County, TX via: For OSSF work, installer must request closing inspection.
 For OSSF work, installer must request OSSF inspection at least five working days before the system will be ready..